 1. Name the Original Tenant and Sublessor

-Include the names of the sublessor and subtenant, as well as the names and dates of birth of all individuals who will be occupying the residence.
+Include the names of the sublessor and subtenant, as well as the names and dates of birth of all individuals occupying the residence.

 2. Make Sure All Dates and Contact Information on the Sublease Agreement Are Accurate